agstub/grounding-line-methods/README.md

 timeseries and the sea level change timeseries.

 7. **main.py** runs the model.
-It contains the time-stepping loop that calls the Stokes solver and mesh-related functions at each timestep.
+It contains the time-stepping loop that calls the Stokes solver and mesh-related functions at each timestep, and saves the output.

 The *model_examples* subdirectory contains alternative parameter files that produce the results in the manuscript.
 See the 'Running problems from the paper'